 - H.R.
 4328 (110th): Community Economic Development Expertise Enhancement Act of 2007

 - H.Res.
 827 (110th): Honoring and recognizing the achievements of Carl Stokes, the first African-American mayor ...

 View All » (including bills from previous years)

 From Jan 1999 to Aug 2008, Jones missed 729 of 6,397 roll call votes, which is 11.4%.
-This is worse than the median of 3.1% among the lifetime records of representatives serving in Aug 2008.
+This is much worse than the median of 3.1% among the lifetime records of representatives serving in Aug 2008.
+ProPublica has tracked 39 explanations for these missed votes.
 The chart below reports missed votes over time.